swyxio/sw-yx.github.io/_posts/2018-04-07-async-render-toolbox-director.md

 the above article was light on details (and the extension code is minified), this article shows exactly how to "monkey patch" xmlhttprequest's send: <http://qnimate.com/monitoring-ajax-requests/>.
 This gist does it in a IIFE manner <https://gist.github.com/suprememoocow/2823600>

 I do need to determine what hooks i want to hook into.
 A bit of googling leads me to [the WHATWG spec](https://xhr.spec.whatwg.org/#events) and i think i pretty much have all the pieces I need.

+---

+plan of attack

+- add logging into onloadstart and onreadystatechange and onprogress and onload
+- do not pass loads until i want
+- figure out the difference between load and send
+- pause all loads on initiate
+- have a button i can click to proceed with loading
+- individual loading
+- load pausing